Sharing the exact eCommerce email marketing automation strategy we are using to generate tones of money for our clients [ with almost no investment ]

 Post-Sale Triggers for Email Marketing Automation –

 1. Post Purchase Thank you

 Here you have a customer who just showcased trust in your product & brand.
-You can capitalise this moment to strengthen their trust in your brand by further emphasising on what you stand for as a brand.
+You can capitalize this moment to strengthen their trust in your brand by further emphasizing everything you stand for as a brand.